githubixx/ansible-role-peervpn/README.md

 Role Variables
 --------------

 Basically you only need to change very few variables (see below).
-But have a look at `templates/etc/peervpn/peervpn.conf.j2` for examples an full description of the variables.
+But have a look at `templates/etc/peervpn/peervpn.conf.j2` for examples and full description of the variables.

 Variables with NO default values:
 ```